olleholmgren/nightwish-blog/README.md

 ### HTML
 The HTML code on the 'NIGHTWISH Platform' site has been tested through W3C Markup Validation Service.
-10 errors that were quickly fixed by myself.
+The 10 problems and errors shown on the first image were later fixed by myself.
+The result is shown in the second image.

 ![HTML Result Error](/static/images/html_validation_error.png)